kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 	+ Email backup to Mark
 	+ 2,500 - 3000 words
 	+ Full details on trello
-+ Very quickly after interim is when I should start adding to the dissertation
++ Very quickly after interim is when I should start adding to the dissertation, focusing on the first few sections
-+ Start driver development at mid-way/end of month (provided Research went well last month)
++ Start driver development at mid-way (provided Research went well last month), end of month at a push

 ## December
++ Should be around mid-way through driver development
++ Continue adding to disseration
++ I should likely also start and possibly finish my presentation during this month so its out of the way and ready to go

 ## January